 Manufacturers and wholesalers gain insights into what’s working and what’s not, he says.
 They come up with products and product tweaks to roll out.

-Expanding to B-to-C Isn’t Just More of the Same
+Expanding the B-to-B-to-C Business Model Isn’t Just More of the Same

 Maybe it will come as no surprise that adding a business-to-consumer channel to your business-to-business model isn’t just doing more of the same with a different target market.

 Ecommerce has been evolving rapidly for years and the pace is only accelerating.
 The lines between B-to-B and B-to-C retailers is blurring, as Brian Beck, of Guidance, recently pointed out on the Future of Customer Engagement and Commerce blog.

 There are some challenges.
 First off, you don’t want alienate the retailers who already sell your products.
 You should consider a different product mix in your B-to-C line to avoid head-to-head competition with your retail channel partners.

 Second, as Hadsock, a fraud prevention expert, pointed out, when you open up your online store to consumers, you will have many customers that you haven’t seen before and that you don’t know much about.

 “Fraud is a major concern for merchants who are used to selling only to authenticated business buyers,” he said.
 “There is a much greater risk to selling to consumers when you don’t have all the data.”

 Manufacturers and traditional wholesalers moving into consumer markets might not have the skills and tools to adequately protect themselves from fraud — and why would they?
 B-to-B customers are typically known and buy through established accounts.
 Consumers come to sites from anywhere at anytime.

 Without some forethought, enterprises could find themselves spending hours and hours on manual reviews of orders to make sure those placing them are legitimate consumers.
 Those reviews squeeze already-thin margins and, just as important, it delays orders at a time when consumers are used to getting the goods fast.